2. FILM MUSIC

 1960s: Henry Mancini (Breakfast at Tiffany’s, The Pink Panther) included commercial songs which are repeated various times during the film as a leitmotiv.
 Pop stars made their own films.
 E.g. A Hard Day’s Night with The Beatles.
 Other outstanding composers were:

-Bernard Herrmann set the tone for horror films with his "stabbing strings" (Psycho).
+- Bernard Herrmann set the standard for horror film music with his

-Ennio Morricone used shouts and whistles (The Good, The Bad And The Ugly; and other Spaghetti Westerns).
+- Ennio Morricone used shouts and whistles (The Good, The Bad and

-John Barry defined the sound of spy films with his symphonic-jazz hybrid (James Bond).
+- John Barry defined the sound of spy films with his symphonic-jazz

 1970-80s: John Williams brought back the symphonic style of the Golden Age of Hollywood (Jaws, Star Wars and many Spielberg films).
 Alan Silvestri (Back to the Future) and others followed this path.

-Electronic music and synthesizers are included in soundtracks with Giorgio Moroder (Midnight Express) and Vangelis (Chariots of Fire, Blade Runner).
+Electronic music and synthesizers were included in soundtracks with Giorgio Moroder (Midnight Express, Neverending Story) and Vangelis (Chariots of Fire, Blade Runner).

 1990s: There is a recovery of preexisting songs which help to promote the film and to get more profit.
 Reservoir Dogs, Pulp Fiction and other Tarantino's movies included classic soul and rock'n'roll songs.